 The important thing about packing for a trip is not how much clothes you bring, but about which items will take you a long way.
-Here are three suggestions to help you travel light.
+Here are three suggestions to help for traveling light.

 Nylon is an extendable fabric that travels well.
 When traveling for long periods of time, nylon and elastane shirts are practical and comfortable to wear, and great on long hikes too!